spice-herald/QETpy/noise_analysis/README.md

 ### Requirements

-This package was written using Python 3.6.0 and Anaconda 4.3.1 Care was taken so that the code should be compatible with pythong 2.7, but no guarantee that it will work.
+This package was written using Python 3.6.0 and Anaconda 4.3.1 Care was taken so that the code should be compatible with python 2.7, but no guarantee that it will work.

 ### Files Included